-Here is our proposal for a 2 days in Venice itinerary.
+Here is our proposal for spending 2 days in Venice itinerary.
 Venice, Italy, stands apart from just about every other city on earth.

 Unlike all other modern cities, it lacks roads.
-Instead, it is crisscrossed with a network of water canals.
+Instead, it is crisscrossed with a network of water canals, that you can explore with water taxis, on top of your walking tour around the city.

 You need to get on a boat to travel from one portion of the city to another.
 It is also rich in history, culture, and arts.